-In the event of a nuclear accident emergency workers can receive a maximum of 100 millisieverts (mSv) for an action to save assets.
-If the emergency action is to save lives, a radiation exposure of a maximum of 250 mSv is allowed.
+In the event of a nuclear accident, emergency workers can receive a maximum of 100 millisieverts (mSv) for an action to save assets.
+If the emergency action is to save lives, a radiation exposure of a maximum of 250 mSv is admitted.

-If a person receives between 250 millisieverts (mSv) and 1 sievert ( Sv) in a single day, the radioactive exposure provokes symptoms of radiation poisoning.
+If a person receives between 250 millisieverts (mSv) and 1 sievert ( Sv) in a single day, radioactive exposure is likely to cause symptoms of radiation poisoning.
 These symptoms of radiation poisoning can be nausea, damage to the lymph nodes and damage to the bone marrow.

-If the radioactive dose is increased to 3 Sv, these same effects are more serious with a probability of contracting infections due to a reduced number of white blood cells in the body; With treatment, survival is likely but not guaranteed.
+If the radioactive dose is increased up to 3 sieverts, these same effects are more severe with a chance of getting infections due to a reduced number of white blood cells in the body; With treatment, survival is likely but not guaranteed.

-Larger doses, in addition to the symptoms mentioned above, will cause hemorrhage, sterility and skin detachment; an untreated dose of more than 3.5 Sv will be fatal, and death is expected even with treatment for doses of more than 6 Sv.
+The larger doses, in addition to the symptoms mentioned above, will cause bleeding, sterility and shedding of the skin; an untreated dose of more than 3.5 Sv will be fatal, and death is expected even with treatment for doses of more than 6 Sv.

-The level of radiation decreases with the square of the distance from its source, so that someone who is twice as far from an external source will receive a quarter of the radiation.
+The radiation level decreases with the square of the distance from its source, so that someone who is twice as far from an external source will receive a quarter of the radiation.

-In general, receiving a higher dose in less time causes more acute damage, since higher doses kill more cells, while the body may have had time to repair some damage with more time between doses.
+Usually, receiving a high dose in less time causes more acute damage, since higher doses kill more cells, while the body may have had time to repair some damage over the course of more time between doses.

-However, radioactive material that spreads to a wider area can cause long-term health effects through prolonged exposure, especially if they enter the food chain or are inhaled or ingested directly.
+However, radioactive material that spreads to a wider area can cause long-term health effects through prolonged exposure, especially if they enter the food chain or if inhaled or ingested directly.

-Carrying radioactive materials into the body also presents the greatest danger to atoms that undergo alpha decomposition, since alpha particles are not very penetrating and are easily absorbed by a few centimeters of air.
+Bringing radioactive materials to the body also presents the greatest danger of atoms that suffer from alpha decay, since alpha particles are not very penetrating and are easily absorbed by a few centimeters of air.
 It was polonium-210 alpha emitter that was used to assassinate Alexander Litvinenko in 2006.

-The radioactive isotopes of iodine, which suffer a beta decay, can accumulate in the thyroid gland and cause thyroid cancer.
+Radioactive isotopes of iodine, which suffer from beta decay, can accumulate in the thyroid gland and cause thyroid cancer.
 Attempts to prevent this involve the distribution of pills that include non-radioactive iodine 127 and that flood the thyroid, preventing the absorption of radioactive iodine.

-For single doses, such as those in medical examinations, the risk of developing cancer later is estimated at around 1 in 20,000 per mSv received.
+For single doses, such as those from medical examinations, the risk of developing cancer later is estimated at around 1 in 20,000 per mSv received.

 It is estimated that the absorption of a cumulative dose of 1 Sv over a longer period of time can cause cancer in 5% of people.

-However, there is disagreement about whether very small doses, comparable to the level of background radiation, actually contribute to health effects.
+However, there is disagreement about whether very small doses, comparable to the level of background radiation, really contribute to health effects.